PhD Admissions Requirements and Procedures

 7. Résumé (and optional papers)

 Applicants must upload a resume/CV into the Experience section of the application.
 Applicants may also upload additional papers such as samples of your academic or published works in this section.
-Any additional papers will be included in your application file, though there is no guarantee that they will be reviewed by the admissions committee.
-Do not send any duplicates of materials that you have submitted online; they will not be added to your file.
+Any additional papers will be retained as part of your application, though there is no guarantee that they will be reviewed by the admissions committee.

 8. Consideration for the M.S.
 Program

-Applicants who indicate that they would like to be considered for the master’s program in the Program Selection section of the online application must confirm this by submitting an email request within three business days of receiving the PhD admissions decision notification.
+Applicants who indicate that they would like to be considered for the master’s program in the Program Selection section of the online application must confirm this by submitting an email request to stat-admissions-PhD [at] lists.stanford.edu (stat-admissions-PhD[at]lists[dot]stanford[dot]edu) within three business days of receiving the PhD admissions decision notification.
 Note that it is not guaranteed that the MS Admissions Committee will accept your application for review.
 You will be notified via email whether your request has been approved.

 Notification of Received Application Materials